piotr-yuxuan/roundup-service/README.md

   =defaultCategory= of the =AccountV2= instances from =/api/v2/accounts=.

-## Getting started running this service
+## Getting started running this service in Docker

 - Run tests
 ``` zsh